Follow everything you care about.

 Arsenal's summer 2025 rebuild paid off immediately.
 Striker Viktor Gyökeres, signed from Sporting, led the line and finished as the club's top scorer.

-But the foundation was defensive.
+The foundation, though, was defensive.
 William Saliba and Gabriel Magalhães anchored the league's meanest defence, and goalkeeper David Raya won the Golden Glove for a third consecutive season.
 Midfield control came from Rice alongside summer signing Martín Zubimendi.
 There was even a record along the way: 16-year-old Max Dowman became the youngest title winner in Premier League history.

 For now, though, the wait is over.
 Arsenal are champions.